jvolkening/r-mstherm/cran-comments.md

 * Windows 10, R 3.4.1 i386 and x64

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTES.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+  Possibly mis-spelled words in DESCRIPTION:
+    spectrometry (8:61)

+  This word is spelled correctly

 ## Downstream dependencies
 There are currently no downstream dependencies for this package